 Medications

-While there aren’t psychiatric medications that target OCD specifically, anti-depressants and other forms of medication help treat OCD.
+While there aren’t psychiatric medications that target OCD specifically, anti-depressants and other forms of medication help with OCD treatment.
 Past research indicates that Selective Serotonin Reuptake Inhibitors (SSRIs) are best for treating patients with OCD and can treat depression as well in patients with both OCD and depression.
 Many patients benefit from a combination of anti-depressants and ERP for treating their OCD.

 Intensive Outpatient Programs